Eveangalina/ops-201-reading-notes/test-prep-notes.md

 - Multifunctional printers and touchscreens are input and output devices.
 - Webcams are input and CRTs are monitors, so they are output only.
 - Permissions are considered part of data definition.
+- ALTER is to add, delete, and modify columns.